mart1n-xyz/NFTcrypt/README.md

     + Allowing transfers means introducing further reencryption by the sender.
 While this is feasible, it introduces the possibility that the secret may be tampered  by the sender.
 The authenticity of the content can be verified by the receiver; however, the original secret won't be recoverable if altered.
     + Alternatively, a solution based on third party proxy reencryption possible (NuCypher style).
 + Adding to an existing batch not possible
     + The contract is capable of this.
 The feature is yet to be built into the web interface.
+Currently, it would break the query logic of the web interface.
 + Minting a large batch may exceed the block limit (on Ropsten)
     + Could be prevented by additional "add to batch" transactions.
 + Slow loading times for the UI (particularly "Secret reveal", "Marketplace", and "Your collection")